clojure/data.xml/README.md

 Emitting namespaced XML is usually done by using `alias-uri` in combination with clojure's built-in `::kw-ns/shorthands`:

-    (xml/alias-uri 'xh "http://www.w3.org/1999/xhtml")
+    ;; this needs to be at the top level of your code (parallel to defns) ;; or subsequent ::xh/ ... will throw "Invalid token" (xml/alias-uri 'xh "http://www.w3.org/1999/xhtml")

     (xml/emit-str {:tag ::xh/html